 More than half a dozen resorts are in proximity to Interstate 75.
 This is where to find some of the state’s top skiing.
-Boyne Mountain Resort and Boyne Highlands often compete for the top spot of Michigan’s best skiing, with the Highlands covering 437 skiable acres with 55 slopes.
+Boyne Mountain Resort and Boyne Highlands often compete for the top spot of Michigan’s best ski slopes, with the Highlands covering 437 skiable acres with 55 trails.

 Boyne Mountain Resort has 60 slopes on 415 skiable acres.
 Both can be skied with a combined lift ticket or enjoyed on their own.
 Other resorts, from the center of the state to the north, can be accessed easily from the interstate.

 Whether you call it the Wolverine State or the Great Lakes State, or one of its many other nicknames (such as The Mitten State), it’s apparent that Michigan has an abundance of nature all around it.
 And with dozens of little ski areas to explore, you’ll have a good reason to get outside this winter.